- Transfer Credit

 - Subject Pool

 Students should demonstrate strong academic potential, with an interest in connecting with graduate students and faculty around research and mentorship opportunities.
-Prior research experience is not required.
-The program is aimed to support freshman through junior Psychology & Biopsychology, Cognition & Neuroscience (BCN) majors or intended majors, with a particular focus on students who meet 1 or more of the criteria below:
+Preference is given to individuals who have little to no research experience and are unsure how to get involved.
+University of Michigan CSP and transfer students are especially encouraged to apply.
+The program is aimed to support first-year through junior Psychology & Biopsychology, Cognition & Neuroscience (BCN) majors or intended majors, with a particular focus on students who meet 1 or more of the criteria below:

 (a) Come from an educational, cultural or geographic background that is underrepresented in graduate study in their discipline in the United States or at the University of Michigan;